Saturday, September 23, 2023

 9. Dholpur Palace

 It’s a one-of-a-kind experience to walk through the red sandstone hallways.
 You can spend an hour here to pass the time during your visit to Bharatpur.
-The Dholpur Palace is especially beautiful in the evening when the setting sun imparts a magical character to the structure.
+The Dholpur Palace is magnificent in the evening when the setting sun imparts a magical character.

 • Location: Nihal Ganj, Dholpur, Rajasthan 328001